nan-af/nan-af.github.io/CV.md

 ### LHC Interactive Tunnel
 October 2019

 For the Lahore Science Mela 2019, I was part of the LHC Interactive Tunnel demonstration which was done in official collaboration with CERN.
-It was a 2 day event, with several hundred visitors, and it was broadcast on TV all over Pakistan.
+It was a 2 day event, with several hundreds of visitors, and it was broadcast on TV all over Pakistan.

 ### "Invisibility Cloak" Demonstration for SPIE
 July 2019